 Get ready to take your selfie to the next level.
-As there’s a brand-new exhibition opening at the High Museum of Art devoted to Monir Shahroudy Farmanfarmaian (1922–2019), a celebrated Iranian artist renowned for her impeccable mirror sculptures.
+As there’s a brand-new exhibition at the High Museum of Art devoted to Monir Shahroudy Farmanfarmaian (1922–2019), a celebrated Iranian artist renowned for her impeccable mirror sculptures.

 The late visual artist is known internationally for her geometric mirror sculptures, that will soon be on display at Atlanta’s most famous art gallery.